-Time charter revenue.
-Time charter revenue for 2021 amounted to \$68.51 million, an increase of 190.3% compared to \$23.59 million for the year ended December 31, 2020, as a result of the increase in the average TCE our vessels earned in 2021.
-This is attributable to increased economic activity and higher demand for transportation of raw materials, compared to reduced economic activity of 2020 caused by the COVID-19 pandemic.
-In 2021, we operated an average of 7.9 vessels compared to 7.0 vessels in 2020.
-Our fleet earned revenue over 2,860 voyage days in 2021 as compared to 2,483 voyage days in 2020.
-While employed, our vessels generated a TCE rate of \$24,222 per day per vessel in 2021 compared to a TCE rate of \$9,388 per day per vessel in 2020, an increase of 158.0%.
-The average TCE rate our vessels achieve is a combination of the time charter rate earned by our vessels under fixed rate time charter contracts, which is not influenced by market developments during the duration of the charter (unless the two charter parties renegotiate the terms of the charter or the charterer is unable to make the contracted payments or we enter into new charter party agreements), and the TCE rate earned by our vessels employed in the spot market, including time charters linked to an index and pool agreements, which is influenced by market developments.
+Time charter revenue and voyage charter revenue.
+Time charter revenue and voyage charter revenue, collectively Voyage revenue, for the year ended December 31, 2024 amounted to \$64.79 million, an increase of 28.5% compared to \$50.43 million for the year ended December 31, 2023, as a result of the increased number of vessels operating in 2024 compared to 2023 and the slightly higher time charter equivalent rates earned by our vessels in 2024 compared to 2023.
+In 2024, we operated an average of 13.0 vessels compared to 10.6 vessels in 2023.
+Our fleet earned revenue over 4,504 voyage days in 2024 as compared to 3,707 voyage days in 2023.
+While employed, our vessels generated a TCE rate of \$13,039 per day per vessel in 2024 compared to a TCE rate of \$12,528 per day per vessel in 2023, an increase of 4.1%.
+The average TCE rate our vessels achieve is a combination of the time charter rate earned by our vessels under fixed rate time charter contracts, which is not influenced by market developments during the duration of the charter (unless the two charter parties renegotiate the terms of the charter or the charterer is unable to make the contracted payments or we enter into new charter party agreements), and the TCE rate earned by our vessels employed under time charters linked to an index and voyage charters, which is influenced by market developments.

 Commissions.
-We paid a total of \$4.06 million in charter commissions for the year ended December 31, 2021, representing 5.9% of charter revenues.
-This represents an increase over the year ended December 31, 2020, where commissions paid were \$1.31 million, representing 5.5% of charter revenues.
+We paid a total of \$3.70 million in charter commissions for the year ended December 31, 2024, representing 5.7% of Voyage revenue.
+For the year ended December 31, 2023, commissions paid were \$2.84 million, also representing 5.6% of Voyage revenue.

 Voyage expenses.
-Voyage expenses, net for the year amounted to an income of \$0.76 million resulting mainly from gain on bunkers.
-For the year ended December 31, 2020, voyage expenses amounted to \$0.29 million and relate to expenses for repositioning voyages between time charter contracts, as well as owners' expenses at certain ports, partly offset by a gain on bunkers.
+Voyage expenses, net for the year ended December 31, 2024, amounted to \$6.06 million resulting mainly due to vessels' repositioning between charters and expenses during operational off-hire time.
+For the year ended December 31, 2023, voyage expenses, net amounted to \$3.99 million, resulting mainly from expenses incurred by one of our vessels while employed under a spot voyage charter, vessels repositioning between time charters and expenses during the detention of one of our vessels in Corpus Christ.
 Our vessels are generally chartered under time charter contracts.
-Voyage expenses usually represent a small fraction (an income in 2021 and 1.21% in 2020) of voyage revenues.
-Voyage expenses are dependent on the number of voyage charters, the cost of fuel, port costs and canal tolls and the number of days our vessels sailed without a charter.
+Voyage expenses are dependent on the number of spot voyage charters, the cost of fuel, port costs and canal tolls and the number of days our vessels sailed without a charter, as well as on the price we pay for bunkers on board when a vessel is delivered and redelivered to and from a charterer.

 Vessel operating expenses.
-Vessel operating expenses were \$13.57 million in 2021 compared to \$11.60 million in 2020.
-Daily vessel operating expenses per vessel amounted to \$4,720 per day in 2021 versus \$4,529 per day in 2020, an increase of 4.2%, mainly due to an increase in the hull and machinery insurance premiums for our vessels in 2021 compared to 2020, and increased crewing costs resulting from difficulties in crew rotation due to COVID-19 related restrictions.
+Vessel operating expenses were \$25.67 million in 2024 compared to \$20.76 million in 2023, mainly due to the net effect of the increase in the average number of vessels compared to the same period of 2023.
+Daily vessel operating expenses per vessel amounted to \$5,395 per day in 2024 versus \$5,383 per day in 2023, a marginal increase, mainly due to inflationary increases.